 For the Italian people, order and hierarchy are an essential part of their society.
 You can see this represented even in their language.
 Take the word “ciao,” which is used for both greetings and goodbyes.
 “Ciao” comes from the word “schiavo,” which means “slave.”
 Even in speech, there is a sense of serving others.
 If you wish to do almost anything in Italy, you will need permission, be it informal or formal.
 This may seem incongruous with the Italian nature, but they believe that everything should be done in a proper order.

-One key example of Italian hierarchy is a reverence for the country’s first families [The Importance of the Italian Family].
+One key example of Italian hierarchy is a reverence for the country’s first families.
 These are the people who have long been in charge of the government and the principal businesses in Italy.
 These leaders even have public titles, such as Gianni Agnelli(the owner of Fiat, who was called “l’Avvocato,” or “the lawyer”), Carlo Benedetti(a media mogul, who was called “l’Ingegnere,” or “the engineer”), and Silvio Berlusconi(the former prime minister, who was– and sometimes still is– called “il Cavaliere,” or “the Cavalier”).

 One associate described the hierarchy of his company thusly, “The senior partner is God.
 He makes all the decisions.
 I am there to obey.”
 This sort of top-down authority stems from the Church, which has a similar system.
 While this system may seem harsh, it is tempered by the Italian’s great respect for others and tolerance for mistakes.